VOTED USA TODAY 10 BEST FILM FESTIVALS WORTH TRAVELLING FOR

 Where to Stay

 We recommend staying in the downtown core to be next to most of our Festival venues, as well as many popular sights in St. John’s.
-Our Festival shuttle also services our Festival hotel (to and from certain Festival events), which we will confirm shortly.
+The Alt Hotel St. John's is our official Festival Hotel, offering all Festival guests a generous discount to enjoy our events!

 Things to Do